brlin-tw/aac-bluetooth-audio-codec-on-ubuntu-2404/README.md

     sudo apt install "${package_files_to_be_installed[@]}"
     ```

-1. Run the following commands in the text terminal to restart the pipewire service running in your user seession:
+1. Run the following commands in the text terminal to restart the pipewire service running in your user session:

     ```bash
     systemctl_opts=(